-The seeking international market phase corresponds to an increase in exports of small-body aircrafts (10-30 seats) by Embraer that happened after the American market deregulation in 1978 (Coutinho and Ferraz, 1993).
+The seeking international market phase corresponds to an increase in exports of small-body aircrafts (10-30 seats) that happened after the American market de-regulation in 1978 (Coutinho and Ferraz, 1993).
 Therefore, the second phase corresponds to the period when the market changed from National to foreign.
-A thirty-seat advanced twinengine turbo propeller aircraft was the main commercialised product during this phase.
-According to Frischtak (1992:13) 'At end of the 1990s, [the thirty-seat aircraft] market share in the 20-45 seat category was 25% worldwide, just slightly below of its major competitor (the SAAB SF340).
+A thirty-seat advanced twin-engine turbo propeller aircraft was the main commercialised product during this phase.
+According to Frischtak (1992:13) 'At end 1990, [the thirty-seat aircraft] market share in the 20-45 seat category was

+25% worldwide, just slightly below of its major competitor (the SAAB SF340).
 In the U. S. market, [it] had the dominant position in that year in terms of the total number of aircraft in service, again for the 20-45 seat category'.